samuel-hunter/parsnip/README.md

 ![Parsnip brand doodle](./brand.png)

+**NOTE:** This is a defunct branch of Parsnip, made to evalaute whether rewriting the library using callbacks (similar to Haskell's `parsec` library) is worth it.
+Conclusion is, it's not performant.
+What used to be ~2.5x slower than cl-json is now ~8x slower.
+I'm moving back to value-oriented decisionmaking instead, and keeping this branch open just to look at in the future.

 Quickly combine small parsers together.

 Other parser combinator libraries I've found in the Common Lisp ecosystem is either extremely macro-heavy, or warns that it is not production-ready.